allanbell3d/tasmota_gui/README.md

 ## Agents Overview (Detailed)

-This project â€” **AllanBell3D Tasmota Bulk Tool (Cross-Platform GUI)** â€” manages bulk operations on Tasmota devices.
+This project — **AllanBell3D Tasmota Bulk Tool (Cross-Platform GUI)** — manages bulk operations on Tasmota devices.
 It uses a modular architecture where each **agent** has a clear role.

 ### GUI Agent